 (3) No Criminal Convictions.
 The applicant shall not have been convicted of any crime involving moral turpitude, and

 (4) Bar Examinations.
-The applicant shall successfully complete a general examination of his or her knowledge of the statutory and customary law of the State of Yap, except as provided in Rule 7, 8 or 9, and
+The applicant shall successfully pass a general examination of his or her knowledge of the statutory and customary law as well as land tenure system of the State of Chuuk except as provided in Rule 7, 8 or 9, and

 (b) Application.
 An applicant shall apply for admission and shall present satisfactory evidence of possession of the qualifications stated in subsection (a), in the manner prescribed by the State Court.